silnrsi/fontspector/README.md

 Fontspector is made up of multiple crates:

-* `fontbakery-bridge`: Allows Python fontbakery checks to run inside fontspector
+- `fontbakery-bridge`: Allows Python fontbakery checks to run inside fontspector
-* `fontspector-checkapi`: Defines the API and utility functions for check implementations
+- `fontspector-checkapi`: Defines the API and utility functions for check implementations
-* `fontspector-checkhelper`: Procedural macros to facilitate check implementations
+- `fontspector-checkhelper`: Procedural macros to facilitate check implementations
-* `fontspector-cli`: The main fontspector executable
+- `fontspector-cli`: The main fontspector executable
-* `fontspector-py`: A Python module exposing fontspector (for which see below)
+- `fontspector-py`: A Python module exposing fontspector (for which see below)
-* `fontspector-web`: A WASM implementation of fontspector (for which see below)
+- `fontspector-web`: A WASM implementation of fontspector (for which see below)
-* `profile-testplugin`: An example of a runtime-loadable test profile
+- `profile-testplugin`: An example of a runtime-loadable test profile
-* `profile-googlefonts`, `profile-opentype`, `profile-universal`: Built in profiles and their check implementations
+- `profile-googlefonts`, `profile-opentype`, `profile-universal`: Built in profiles and their check implementations

+The fontspector CLI is built without Python support by default.
+If you want to run fontbakery checks inside fontspector, build with `cargo build --release --features python`.
+You can then use the `--use-python` flag at runtime to cause checks registered with Fontbakery to be run in Fontspector if no Rust implementation is available.

 ## Running the test suite